own3mall/python-gtk3-tutorial/radiobutton.rst

 RadioButton
 ===========
-RadioButton widgets are similar to CheckButton widgets, however they allow only one of a group of RadioButton widgets to be selected at any one time.
+RadioButton widgets are similar to :doc:`checkbutton` widgets, however they allow only one of a group of RadioButton widgets to be selected at any one time.
 When another RadioButton in the group is selected, the active state of the button is switched to that and removed from the previous one which was chosen.

 A RadioButton is based on the :doc:`togglebutton` widget, and inherits many of the same methods, properties and signals.